tenstorrent/tt-metal/docs/source/ttnn/dependencies/llk.rst

 Function Calls
 --------------

-There is no abi and none of the vector types can be passed on the stack.
+There is no ABI and none of the vector types can be passed on the stack.
 Therefore, all function calls must be inlined.
 To ensure this use ``sfpi_inline``, which is defined to ``__attribute__((always_inline))`` on GCC.